Skip to main content

 Mesh Topology

 A topology in which all nodes on a network may be connected to multiple other nodes.
-This means that there can be multiple (and sometimes many) valid paths for data to take to get from one point to another in the network.
+In a mesh topology, there can be multiple (and sometimes many) valid paths for data to take to get from one point to another in the network.
 As a result, when one node can no longer pass data, it is still possible for data to pass through the network normally.
 The more connections in the network, the more resilient the network is to individual node failures.
 However, as the number of connections between nodes increases, the system becomes more complex.
 Depending on the type of communication being transferred across the network, this complexity may have consequences.

 In Ethernet networking, a mesh network is only possible when there are rules for how data gets from one point to another.
 Without these rules, a network storm would prevent communications between any devices.
 Spanning Tree Protocol allows for a mesh network without a network storm.